Title

 Buried: Green-Wood Cemetery, Brooklyn, New York

 Born into an illustrious New Jersey family, Green graduated from the College of New Jersey (later Princeton University) in 1850.
 His father, James Green, a democrat ran for the governorship in 1837, but lost to Whig candidate William Pennington (12th governor above).
-Following in his fathers footsteps, Green became a lawyer and than entered politics.
+Following in his father’s footsteps, Green became a lawyer and then entered politics.
 He moved to Elizabeth and in 1857, he married Mary E. Mulligan.

 In 1857, Green became the prosecutor of the borough courts and then later that year, city attorney of Elizabeth.
 He remained in this post until 1868.
 In 1860, Green was a delegate to the volatile Democratic National Convention that started in South Carolina Institute Hall in Charleston, South Carolina then later reconvened at Maryland Institute in Baltimore, Maryland that nominated Stephen A. Douglas of Illinois (he lost to Lincoln).
 He was also a surrogate of Union County from 1862 until 1867.
 He was elected to the Elizabeth city council in 1863 and served for ten years.
 In 1868, he became the presiding judge of Union County Court of Common Pleas 1868 and served until 1873.
 Green was also a member of the commission to suggest amendments to the constitution of New Jersey in 1873.
 He was admitted to the bar of New York in 1874.
 As a lawyer, green fought the railroad monopoly held by the Camden and Amboy Railroad, which held all transportation rights between New York and Philadelphia bringing him popularity.

-grave In 1880, he was a member of the Democratic National Convention in Cincinnati that nominated Winfield Scott Hancock (hero of the Battle of Gettysburg) for the presidency (he lost to James Garfield).
+In 1880, he was a member of the Democratic National Convention in Cincinnati that nominated Winfield Scott Hancock (hero of the Battle of Gettysburg) for the presidency (he lost to James Garfield).
 In 1884, Green successfully ran for the U.S. Congress and served one term in the U.S. House of Representatives until his resignation on January 17, 1887 to become governor.

 While he was in Congress in 1886, Green successfully defeated Republican Benjamin F. Howey to become governor succeeding Democrat Leon Abbet.
 One of the major issues of the election was temperance (drinking of alcohol).
 Since Irish-Catholics were unfairly blamed for this, Green went after the Irish vote helping him win.
 A third-party candidate on the prohibition ticket helped Green also by taking votes away from Howey.